5 Ways to Re-purpose a Sap Bucket

 4. Time-Out Stool

 Got kids?
-I have two that could use this stool!
 This is such a cute little way to establish that much-needed area to "recoup".
-The three main materials I used for this project are:
+The three main materials used for this project are:

 - Bucket